Paul-Eugène Mesplès

 Paul-Eugène Mesplès ([pɔl øʒɛn mɛsplɛs]; 1849–1924) was a French painter and lithographer, nicknamed the "painter of dancers"; a figure of Montmartre during the Belle Époque, he was also an engraver and an accomplished musician.
 He sometimes signed Un Tel ("So-and-so").

-Life

 Early life

 Paul-Eugène Mesplès was born on 7 July 1849, the son of Jean-Marie Mesplès and Jeanne-Joséphine Malherbe, residing at 19 Rue des Nonnains-d'Hyères in the 14th arrondissement of Paris.

 In the Franco-Prussian War, he was first a Garde Mobile of the Seine, and then a volunteer artilleryman.
 He finished the war as a lieutenant in the 145th infantry artillery regiment.

 Career

 During the 1870s, after having been a free pupil of the painter Jean-Léon Gérôme, Mesplès drew caricatures intended for periodicals such as Le Monde illustré, which were light and sometimes naughty.
 His line was clean, cutting with precision the silhouette of the characters.
 His Paris studio was located at 29 Rue Clauzel.

 His talent as an observer, his precision, were then noticed by the National Museum of Natural History, in Paris, which hired him to illustrate the collections of the fund.
 One of his most remarkable works of this period was Les plantes des champs et des bois: excursions botaniques printemps, été, automne, hiver (Paris: J.-B. Baillière and Sons, 1887).

 In the meantime, he fell in love with opera dancers and stage costumes: in the early 1880s, he produced his first album of Danses de Paris, a series of drawings engraved by himself, in etching.
 Mesplès was a prolific engraver: he practiced with the chisel as well as lithography.
 Some of his engravings were published jointly with those of Jules-Armand Hanriot, with whom he shared the same printer, Auguste Delâtre.
 He was the vice-president of the Société des artistes lithographes français.

 He exhibited from 1880 at the Salon de Paris then, in 1881 at the Salon des artistes français, and from 1884, at the Salon des artistes indépendants.

 In December 1886, he launched with René Benoist Le Costume au théâtre, revue de la mise en scene, a monthly magazine which included colour plates drawn and engraved, and which ended in December 1890 after forty-five deliveries: there were also illustrations by Alfons Mucha.